awsdocs/aws-transfer-user-guide/doc_source/custom-identity-provider-users.md

 You can create an API Gateway method for use as an identity provider for Transfer Family\.
 This approach provides a highly secure way for you to create and provide APIs\.
 With API Gateway, you can create an HTTPS endpoint so that all incoming API calls are transmitted with greater security\.
 For more details about the API Gateway service, see the [API Gateway Developer Guide](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html)\.

-API Gateway offers an authentication method named `AWS_IAM`, which gives you the same authentication based on AWS Identity and Access Management \(IAM\) that AWS uses internally\.
+API Gateway offers an authorization method named `AWS_IAM`, which gives you the same authentication based on AWS Identity and Access Management \(IAM\) that AWS uses internally\.
 If you enable authentication with `AWS_IAM`, only callers with explicit permissions to call an API can reach that API's API Gateway method\.

 To use your API Gateway method as a custom identity provider for Transfer Family, enable IAM for your API Gateway method\.
 As part of this process, you provide an IAM role with permissions for Transfer Family to use your gateway\.